WebDev9000/extra-network-browser/README.md

 Currently this is to keep the file scanning time fast, and the image loading and memory requirements low.
 Using a single format means the application doesn't need to check for multiple possible formats per LoRA/checkpoint/etc, or load much larger PNG files.

 *Want to use .jpg, .png, or something else?
-Simply modify `api/index.js` and change `const imgExt = 'jpeg`, around line 7.*
+Simply modify `api/index.js` and change `const imgExt = 'jpeg'`, line 7.*

 <br />